 About the course

-Mainly teaching and research, though this often requires a doctorate.
-Some recruitment to public bodies, the larger private companies, development agencies, NGOs etc.
+Research and teaching, though this often requires a doctorate, recruitment to public bodies, the larger private companies, development agencies, NGOs etc.

 Proven and potential academic excellence